sparra95/image-search-React-webapp/README.md

 # Photo Search App in React
 This app allows you to search and download photos from [Unsplash.com](https://unsplash.com) by connecting to their free API.

-You can experience the app live [here] (https://master.d33pxtr4k37c7j.amplifyapp.com/).
+You can experience the app live [here](https://master.d33pxtr4k37c7j.amplifyapp.com/).

 This project is hosted with [AWS Amplify](https://aws.amazon.com/amplify/) and used [Create React App](https://github.com/facebook/create-react-app) as a template.